 Yes, that was one of the most beautiful moments in my life, I finally could pursue my love for photography.
 Back then, I was taking photos with my mobile phone, Sony Ericsson k8ooi, and I would retouch them in Photoshop.
 Then my dream came true.
 From that day, I’ve always said: If you dream about it long enough, it will come true!

-The most important thing I found is keeping my images safe on an external hard drive, or a few of them. 😀 If you loose your work you built for a few years, you’re stuck.
-The second thing is that you don’t have to have the best camera in the world and the whole lot of lenses either, it’s the emotions that count.
-If you can touch peoples hearts, you made it. 🙂!
+The most important thing I found is keeping my images safe on an external hard drive, or a few of them.
+If you lose your work you built for a few years, you’re stuck.
+The second thing is that you don’t have to have the best camera in the world and the whole lot of lenses either, it’s the emotion that counts.
+If you can touch people’s hearts, you made it.

 I find inspiration everywhere I go, or just by passing down the street.
 I imagine moments frozen and captured by camera.
 Also, I write down my dreams.
 Sometimes an idea bumps me in the head, but mostly I find inspiration looking at the world through my eyes.
 It’s often something interesting, weird and extraordinary.
 My work is inspired by movies, books,music, videos, ordinary people and conversations too.

-Your photography captures me and holds onto me, your creations are truly art.
-As someone with such an artistic eye (and someone who is quite obviously an artist at heart) I am wondering does your career of working in computer sciences and mathematics ever benefit your artistic career?
-Can you explain to us the relationship you feel lies between mathematics and art?!
+As someone with such an artistic eye, does your career of working in computer sciences and mathematics ever benefit your artistic career?
+Can you explain to us the relationship you feel lies between mathematics and art?

 Thank you so much!
 The fact is that I do not look at the world like others, I’m a mix of mathematics and art – as others assume.